 While brands like Spotify, iTunes, YouTube Music, and Amazon Prime Music are some of the most well-known in the music streaming industry, there is a certain niche of streaming services popular specifically among audiophiles.

-Most people don’t notice much of a difference between the sound quality of the above-mentioned streaming services and higher resolution streaming apps.
-In fact, to most people, it all sounds the same.
+Many other music fanatics will not notice much of a difference between the audio and sound quality offered by any of the above-mentioned streaming services or even the higher resolution streaming apps.
+In fact, to most people, music is just sound.

 However, audiophiles are a different breed.
-An audiophile is an enthusiast for hi-fi (high fidelity) sound.
+They are always enthusiastic about hi-fi (high fidelity) sound.

 Two high-fidelity streaming services are Quboz and TIDAL.
 They’re not that expensive, but their aim is to provide the best audio quality for streaming music so you can listen to music without experiencing any coloration or distortion.

-Not everyone will notice the difference between an ultra high resolution and a slightly lower streaming service, but the difference is definitely there.
+With the mention of that, we have to remember that not everyone will notice the difference between an ultra high resolution and a slightly lower streaming service, even though the difference is definitely there.
 If you pay attention, you can notice it, even if you are not an audiophile.

-Today, I will be comparing Qobuz and TIDAL to help you figure out which one is the best for you.
-I will talk about features, pricing, and more.
+In today’s contrast, I will be comparing Qobuz and TIDAL, as the streaming services that they are in order to help you figure out which one could be the best.
+I will talk about features, pricing, difference in Audio quality offered, and more.

 Let us get into it.